 Much like low costs, the words "replication and scale" have assumed the status of what Žižek (1989) would call "a sublime object of ideology" in contemporary development orthodoxy.
-They are perpetually invoked but seldom defined or analysed.
-"Can it be replicated and scaled-up?" is a question that all development interventions are subjected to, and the WOW initiative is no exception.
-The high programme costs and the small numbers of women Azad has trained so far are easily invoked as impediments for scaling up the programme.
+They are perpetually invoked but seldom defined or analyzed.
+"Can it be replicated and scaled-up?" is a question that all development interventions and innovations are subjected to and the WOW initiative is no exception.
+The high program costs and the small numbers of women Azad has trained so far are easily invoked as impediments for "scaling up" the program.

-The focus on large-scale interventions may seem reasonable in a country like India that has, depending on which measures and estimates are used, between 200 and 700 million poor people.
-However, it is important to unpack the two terms - "replicability and scalability" instead of invoking them together unthinkingly to understand why criticisms that Azad Foundation's work can achieve neither are actually unfounded.
-Although initiatives based on publicprivate or private-NGO partnerships have their limitations (see, example, Baruah 2007b; Crawford 2003), the hybrid institutional model that the WOW initiative is based upon is highly replicable and is indeed currently being replicated in three other Indian cities.
-The fact that the WOW initiative is designed to work with small numbers of women in each training cycle should be perceived as a strength and not a weakness of the programme since it is precisely the focus on detail and depth of impact that makes the transformative differences in the lives of women and their families.
-Vadera (2013, 152) explains:

-"In a livelihood intervention that is as socially disruptive as ours, each individual woman who chooses to complete her training and build a career as a professional chauffeur must be held within a carefully managed web of institutional systems that supports, advises, guides, counsels, and nurtures, that helps build on her strengths and launches her as a professional chauffeur."
+The focus on large-scale interventions may seem reasonable in a country like India that has, depending on which measures and estimates we use, between 200 and 700 million poor people.
+However, it is important to unpack the two terms - "replicability and scalability" - instead of invoking them together unthinkingly to understand why criticisms that Azad Foundation's work can achieve neither are actually unfounded.
+Although initiatives based on public-private or private-NGO partnerships have their limitations (see, example, Crawford 2003; Baruah 2007b), the hybrid institutional model (non-profit foundation and for-profit taxi company) that the WOW initiative is based upon is highly replicable and is indeed currently being replicated in three other Indian cities.
+The fact that the WOW initiative is designed to work with small numbers of women in each training cycle should be perceived as a strength and not a weakness of the program since it is precisely the focus on detail and depth of impact that makes the transformative differences in the lives of women and their families.
+Vadera (2013) explains: "In a livelihood intervention that is as socially disruptive as ours, each individual woman who chooses to complete her training and build a career as a professional chauffeur must be held within a carefully managed web of institutional systems that supports, advises, guides, counsels, and nurtures, that helps build on her strengths and launches her as a professional chauffeur (152)."
+The WOW initiative is committed to replication (and in doing so to "scaling-up" to reach more women) as long as the quality and nuance of its program are not compromised.
+By considering only numbers and not depth of impact in its conceptualization of "scale," potential funders ironically prevent WOW from "replicating and scaling up" its work.

-The WOW initiative is committed to replication (and in doing so to "scaling-up" to reach more women) as long as the quality and nuance of its programme are not compromised.
-By considering only numbers and not depth of impact in its conceptualisation of scale, potential funders ironically prevent WOW from replicating and scaling up its work.
-Emerging scholarship and practice that encourages us to move beyond "scaling up" to thinking about "scaling deep" to create more lasting social change (Coburn 2003; Koenig 2015) may encourage a different perspective about the work of organisations like Azad Foundation in the future.
-Other researchers have also pointed out some basic incongruities of the current architecture of aid.
-De la Cruz (2009) notes, for example, that funders and organisations are often stuck in a vicious cycle where small women's groups are seen as not having the absorption capacity to grow.
-Consequently, funding is not increased, yet with increased funding organisational capacities would expand.
+Emerging scholarship and practice that encourages us to move beyond "scaling up" to thinking about "scaling deep" to create more lasting social change (Coburn 2003; Koenig 2015) may encourage a different perspective about the work of organizations like Azad Foundation in the future.
+Other researchers have also pointed out some basic incongruities of the current "architecture of aid."
+De La Cruz (2009) notes, for example, that funders and organizations are often stuck in a vicious cycle where small women's groups are seen as not having the absorption capacity to grow.
+Consequently, funding is not increased, yet with increased funding organizational capacities would expand.